 So which wins the game, gas or electric ranges?

 It’s a very subjective answer!
 And not all ovens are created equal.
-Some people will prefer a gas oven over an electric one because it’s what they are used to growing up.
-Maybe their mother always used to bake pumpkin pie come autumn.
-And some love the affordability of a stainless steel electric oven.
+Some people will prefer a gas oven over an electric one because it’s what they are used to growing up; maybe their mother always baked pumpkin pie come autumn.
+Some love the affordability of a stainless steel electric oven.
 Not to mention, you can find compact electric furnaces.

-It also largely depends on what you’re going to cook in the oven.
+It also depends on what you’re going to cook.
 Roasting and cooking dishes that are sensitive to temperature fluctuations work best in an electric oven while making cakes, and food bathed in the broth will come out perfect in a gas oven.
 Gas ovens are usually the preferred oven for baking too since it often requires the oven to preheat and to provide moist air.

 For me, cooking is a beautiful and relaxing activity- more so eating!
 To match my appetite, I always make sure that my kitchen & dining aesthetics are on point.
 With my suggestions, I’m sure you can achieve the same thing.